Help us rebuild

-On April 15, 2019, the scope of that campaign dramatically changed when a fire broke out under the eaves of the cathedral’s roof.
+On April 15, 2019, the scope of that campaign dramatically changed when a fire broke out under the eaves of Notre-Dame Cathedral’s roof.

 Fire engulfed the spire and most of the roof.
 Thankfully, firefighters were able to control the blaze, saving the main structure including the bell towers and rose windows.
 Nobody was injured, and the Catholic relics housed in the cathedral and priceless works of art were rescued and brought to safety.

 Friends of Notre-Dame de Paris is a 501(c)(3) nonprofit organization established in 2017.
 Friends of Notre-Dame de Paris is leading the international fundraising efforts to rebuild and restore Notre-Dame Cathedral.
 Learn more about us

 Friends of Notre-Dame de Paris is the official public charity leading the international fundraising efforts to rebuild and restore Notre-Dame Cathedral.